renvrant/formcontrol-freaks/src/content/store-and-form-setup.md

 ## Create form component

-We'll need Redux, our app state, our action, and NgForm to get started on our form component.
-The `characterForm` object will represent our form and its values.
+The component needs the state, actions, NgForm, and our form `characterForm`.

 ```ts
 import { Component } from '@angular/core';